TYsewyn/www-timysewyn-be/src/posts/2018-09-27-SpringOne-Platform.md

 Together with developers, designers, and engineers from Pivotal Labs, Pivotal is going to apply the same methodology they use in other engagements with clients but tailored to the needs of the humanitarian and social impact sectors instead of just donating technology or funds.
 This way charitable and nonprofit organisations can use the present-day technologies and put them directly to use through the partnership with Pivotal, while building up the organisation's technology capabilities so they can continue their work after the engagement ends.

-If you want to find out more, just visit <OutboundLink href="https://pivotal.io/act" rel="noreferrer" target="_blank">https://pivotal.io/act</OutboundLink>.
+If you want to find out more, just visit <a href="https://pivotal.io/act" target="_blank">https://pivotal.io/act</a>.

 `youtube: fTZR4k8VWQU`